USCRPL/cc1200-driver/README.md

 ## Changelog

-### Version 2.0 Jan 2023
+### Version 2.0 Jan 14 2023
 - Migrate to CMake build system
-- Removed usage of deprecated Stream for console prints
+- Switch the debug stream to be a FILE * instead of the deprecated Stream class
 - Bring in CC1200Morse project

 ### Version 1.2 May 3 2021